spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Choosing a space for your policy

-When creating notification policies you should take in to account the space in which you're creating the them.
+When creating notification policies you should take into account the space in which you're creating them.
-Generally the policy follows the same conventions as any other Spacelift componenet, with a few small caviats.
+Generally the policy follows the same conventions as any other Spacelift component, with a few small caveats.

 #### Determining space for run update notifications